risk-first/website/menagerie/Complexity-Risk.md

 ![For Review](images/state/for-review.png)

-[Complexity Risk](Complexity-Risk) are the risks to your project due to its underlying "complexity". <!-- tweet-end -->  Over the next few sections, we'll break down exactly what we mean by complexity, looking at [Dependency Risk](Dependency-Risk) and [Boundary Risk](Boundary-Risk) as two particular sub-types of [Complexity Risk](Complexity-Risk).
+[Complexity Risk](Complexity-Risk) are the risks to your project due to its underlying "complexity". <!-- tweet-end --> This section will break down exactly what we mean by complexity, and where it can hide on a software project, and look at some ways in which we can manage this important [risk](Glossary#risk).

 ## Codebase Risk

-In this section, we're going to start by looking at _code you write_: the size of your code-base, the number of modules, the interconnectedness of the modules and how well-factored the code is.
+We're going to start by looking at _code you write_: the size of your code-base, the amount of code, the number of modules, the interconnectedness of the modules and how well-factored the code is.

 ![Complexity Risk and Codebase Risk](images/generated/risks/complexity/complexity-risk.png)

-You could think of this as  [Codebase Risk](Complexity-Risk#codebase-risk).
+You could think of this as  [Codebase Risk](Complexity-Risk#codebase-risk), being a specific type of [Complexity Risk](Complexity-Risk).
 We'll look at three separate measures of codebase complexity and talk about [Technical Debt](Complexity-Risk#technical-debt), before looking at areas in which [Complexity Risk](Complexity-Risk) is at it's greatest.

 ## Kolmogorov Complexity